devsec4ops/devops/docs/7-iaas/ansible/3-inventory.md

 The main difference is that static inventory is fixed until you change it, while dynamic inventory updates automatically based on the current state of your servers in the cloud or other environments.

+## **Why** to create an Inventory ?

+For instance, to verify the uptime of all your web servers grouped in your Ansible inventory, you can utilize the following ad-hoc command:
+<pre><code>
+ansible webservers -i hosts.ini -m command -a "uptime"
+</code></pre>
+In this command:

+-   `webservers` is the group name specified in your `hosts.ini` inventory file, representing all your web server nodes.
+-   `uptime` is the command executed on each server within the `webservers` group to check how long the servers have been running.

 ## **How** to create an Inventory ?

 **Static Inventory File**: